 With FHA appraisals, you can be under the gun to get mandatory improvements done in a short period of time, but if you paint when it’s too cold or wet and the paint doesn’t last, then you’ve wasted your time and money.

-Because the weather is slowly getting warmer, now is the perfect time to get a head start on your home improvements.
+When the weather gets warmer, get a head start on your home improvements.
 If you’re painting inside your home, you’ll be fine with any indoor paint you find in the stores, but if you’re painting outside, there are some things you should know.

-When it’s cold outside, below 50 degrees, paint will take a lot longer to dry, and this increases the risk of dust, dirt, bugs and other debris getting stuck in the paint or having it smear.
+When it’s below 50 degrees outisde, paint will take a lot longer to dry, and this increases the risk of dust, dirt, bugs and other debris getting stuck in the paint or having it smear.

 You can use either water or oil-based paint on exterior surfaces, but certain paints are better for particular materials.
 Oil-based primers and be used with either type of paint, but water-based primers should only be used with water-based paint.